Regional schools commissioners (RSCs) act on behalf of the Secretary of State for Education and are accountable to the National Schools Commissioner.

 In cases of failure both RSCs and ESFA may issue formal intervention notices – termination warning notices (issued by RSCs) and financial notices to improve (issued by ESFA) - to academy trusts.
 In response the academy trust may be required to submit a:

 - financial recovery plan agreed between the trust and ESFA

-Details including members lists, meeting schedules, preparation templates and notes are available on the headteacher board page.
+Details including members lists, meeting schedules, preparation templates and notes are available on the advisory board page.